Hampstead and Westminster Hockey Club

 South Masters Men's O40 Premier

-The Men's Masters (Over 40s) finished sixth in the league.
+The Men's Masters (Over 40s) finished 6th in the league.

 South Masters Men's O50 Premier

-The Men's Supervets (Over 50s) won the league.
+The Men's Supervets (Over 50s) won the league, only dropping 5 points throughout the season.

 South Masters Men's O60 Premier